 Shale Oil and the Pros and Cons of Fracking

 Shale oil is a high-quality crude oil that lies between layers of shale rock, impermeable mudstone, or siltstone.
-Oil companies produce shale oil by fracturing the layers of rock that contain the layers of oil.
-Don't confuse shale oil with oil shale.
-That is rock suffused with kerogen, a precursor to oil.
-In some cases, shale oil describes oil that's been converted from kerogen in shale rocks.
+Oil companies produce shale oil by fracturing the rock formations that contain the layers of oil.

 How Shale Oil Is Produced and Extracted

-In the Bakken fields, drillers use multistage fracking to create longer cracks.
+The Bakken Field in North Dakota and Montana is the largest producing shale oil reserve.
+The field has layers of dense, oil-bearing rock about two miles underground.
+In these fields, drillers use multistage fracking to create longer cracks.
 They perforate short segments of the production casing.
 That allows them to concentrate the bursts of water in targeted spots.

 Pros of Fracking